medgarcy/SQL_beginner/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

 Please find pizzerias that have been visited more often by women or by men.
-For any SQL operators with sets save duplicates (UNION ALL, EXCEPT ALL, INTERSECT ALL constructions).
-Please sort a result by the pizzeria name.
-The data sample is provided below.
+Save duplicates for any SQL operators with sets (UNION ALL, EXCEPT ALL, INTERSECT ALL constructions).
+Please sort a result by the name of the pizzeria.
+The sample data is shown below.

 | pizzeria_name |